samuelvitorsaraiva/flowchemdraw/docs/user-guides/tools.md

 # Tools

-There are additional tools in Flowchem to help users create the configuration file and utilize the API server.
+There are additional tools in flowchem to help users create the configuration file and utilize the API server.

 ## Autodiscover

-Some devices implemented in Flowchem can be discovered using the autodiscover function present in Flowchem.
+Some devices implemented in flowchem can be discovered using the autodiscover function present in flowchem.
 To activate this function, simply type the command in the command window.

 ```shell